-VOICE LESSONS AT CHICAGO CENTER FOR PROFESSIONAL VOICE:
+VOICE LESSONS AT FLORIDA CENTER FOR PROFESSIONAL VOICE:

 Dr. Wicklund, who has also taught both Music Theater and Classical Voice at Western Michigan University, is a vocal technician and singers wellness specialist who specializes in voice building techniques including:

 1. Balancing of the singers four systems (respiration, phonation, resonation, articulation) with attention to appropriate balance differences in each vocal style (classical, music theater, pop, jazz).

 2. Cross-training techniques for singers wishing to sing in more than one vocal style.

 3. Healthy speaking techniques, vocal hygiene and singers wellness instruction (10 Steps to Singers Wellness/Wicklund).